School starts for 1 million NYC kids amid new vaccine rules

-NEW YORK (AP) — Classroom doors swing open for about a million New York City public school students on Monday in the nation’s largest experiment of in-person learning during the coronavirus pandemic.
+NEW YORK (AP) — About a million New York City public school students went back to school Monday in the nation’s largest experiment of in-person learning during the coronavirus pandemic.

 The start of the school year coincides with several milestones in the city’s pandemic recovery that hinge on vaccine mandates.